 Start with a phrase that your clients typically use to find you.
 Take that keyword and do an initial test.
 First, you can check the existing traffic volume for this term.
 There are several tools you can use to do this, both free and paid.
 Google Adwords has a great utility called the Keyword Planner that will assess lists of keywords for their viability in PPC campaigns.
 This works particularly well if you’re using google ads.

 Another tool is SEMRush which contains an array of paid research and analysis.
-SEMRush is useful for organic and paid SEO.
+SEMRush is useful for organic, local SEO and paid traffic.
 On this site, all you need to do is type in your keyword phrase into the search bar at the top of the page.
 Immediately you’ll get results which will tell you how much search volume the term receives and suggestions with related words.
 If the terms they suggest hold value to your real estate agency, then add them to your list.

 SEO for real estate agents will involve a lot of niche targeting.
 This means that your foundation keyword may not get a lot of hits in a month.
 70 hits in a month will be enough to generate a profit.